Introduction

 5. Contribution to Society

-A PhD equips one to conduct original research which has the potential to impact society positively.
+A PhD equips one to conduct original research that has the potential to impact society positively.

 Whether it is a new way of treating diseases, advocating for the care of the environment, or addressing various social problems, your work has the potential to make a positive difference to humanity.